Julienne Irwin: America's Got Talent (2007)

-She became one of the top four finalists, and on August 14, performed "What Hurts the Most" (Rascal Flatts) by Jeffrey Steele and Steve Robson, as the judges' pick for her, and "Over The Rainbow" by Harold Arlen and E.Y.
-Harburg, as her choice.
-After the song, judge Piers Morgan said:
+Irwin reached the top four, and on August 14 performed two songs: "What Hurts the Most" (Rascal Flatts), by Jeffrey Steele and Steve Robson, chosen for her by the judges, and "Over The Rainbow", by Harold Arlen and E.Y.
+Harburg, as her own choice.
+Judge Piers Morgan responded that although he doubted she had done enough to win, he considered it a brilliant performance.